pretix/pretix-docs/docs/topics/plugins/presale-saml.md

 `Signature / Digest Algorithm`

-"Please chose appropriate algorithms, that both pretix/your SP and the IdP can communicate with.
+"Please chose appropriate algorithms that both pretix/your SP and the IdP can communicate with.
 A common source of issues when connecting to a Shibboleth-based IdP is the Digest Algorithm: pretix does not support `http://www.w3.org/2009/xmlenc11#rsa-oaep` and authentication will fail if the IdP enforces this.

 `Technical/Support Contacts`